angular/angular/aio/content/guide/cli-builder.md

 Angular provides some builders that are used by the CLI for commands such as `ng build` and `ng test`.
 Default target configurations for these and other built-in CLI builders can be found (and customized) in the "architect" section of the [workspace configuration file](guide/workspace-config), `angular.json`.
-You can also extend and customize Angular by creating your own builders, which you can run using the [`ng run` CLI command](cli/run).
+Also, extend and customize Angular by creating your own builders, which you can run using the [`ng run` CLI command](cli/run).

 ### Builder project structure